Homemade Sourdough Ravioli | Fun Sourdough Recipe

 Also, you have the option of putting the dough in the fridge for up to a week before making the pasta.

-When you are ready to make the pasta, take the dough ball and divide it into 4 equal pieces.
+When you are ready to make the pasta, take the dough ball and divide it into 4 equal parts.
 Roll or pat a piece into a flat rectangle shape.

-Take the flattened dough and start rolling in the pasta roller on the biggest setting and keep adjusting the setting to the smaller settings until it is very thin.
+Take the flattened dough and start rolling in the pasta roller on the biggest setting and keep adjusting the setting to the smaller settings until you reach the thinnest setting.

 You can also roll the dough balls out with a rolling pin.